-3.5.2 MCCs shall employ only formats specified in document C/S A.002 (SID) for communications with each other.
-Each MCC must have the capability to send or receive the following Subject Indicator Type (SIT) messages.
+3.5.2 An MCC shall employ only formats specified in document C/S A.002 (SID) for communications with other approved data recipients.

+3.5.3 An MCC shall have the capability to send or receive all of the Subject Indicator Type (SIT) messages that are defined in the Standard Interface Description (C/S A.002), except as identified in the following paragraphs.